Working with Site-to-Site VPN

 Migrating to Policy-Based VPN

-Oracle Cloud Infrastructure's Site-to-Site VPN v2 service fully supports policy-based IPsec VPNs with up to 50 encryption domains per tunnel.
+Oracle Cloud Infrastructure's Site-to-Site VPN v2 service fully supports policy-based IPSec VPNs with up to 50 encryption domains per tunnel.

-To prevent potential traffic disruptions, if you have been migrated from theSite-to-Site VPN v1 service to Site-to-Site VPN v2, and have configured your CPE with multiple encryption domains, modify your tunnel configurations on the OCI side of the connection to match your CPE configuration.
-This article explains why this modification is so important, and the required steps to configure OCI to use policy-based IPsec VPNs.
+To prevent potential traffic disruptions, if you have been migrated from the Site-to-Site VPN v1 service to Site-to-Site VPN v2, and have configured a CPE with several encryption domains, change the tunnel configurations on the OCI side of the connection to match the CPE configuration.
+This article explains why this modification is so important, and the required steps to configure OCI to use policy-based IPSec VPNs.

-Why you should migrate to the Policy-Based VPN feature
+Why migrate to the Policy-Based VPN feature

 The Site-to-Site VPN v1 service is always configured as a route-based VPN and uses an any/any encryption domain for both BGP and static routing types.
 For policy-based VPN interoperability, Site-to-Site VPN v1 supports a CPE configured for policy-based VPNs if the CPE acts as the initiator, and only a single encryption domain is sent to OCI.
-Configuring multiple encryption domains in this scenario will result in instability of the tunnel where you may observe the tunnel flapping or that the traffic traversing the tunnel has unsteady reachability.
+Configuring multiple encryption domains in this scenario results in instability of the tunnel where you might observe the tunnel flapping or that the traffic traversing the tunnel has unsteady reachability.

-For more information on encryption domains and the different IPsec VPN tunnel types, see Supported Encryption Domain or Proxy ID.
+For more information on encryption domains and the different IPSec VPN tunnel types, see Supported Encryption Domain or Proxy ID.

 Viewing Tunnel Status and Configuration